 7. University of Washington

-Program Highlights: two year program 43 credits, part time, world-class Faculty.
+Program Highlights: two-year program with 43 credits, part-time, world-class Faculty.

 8. University of Southern California